 As always, everything starts with having the data at the ingredient level.
-In the ‘pricing & package info’ tab for each ingredient, you can enter pieces, weight, and volume.
+In the "Packages & Pricing" tab for each ingredient, you can enter pieces, weight, and volume.
+If you want to learn more about adding package and pricing information, read this article.
 The relation between all of these measurements is very important for the software to be able to auto calculate the total weight of a recipe.
 We advise to always fill out at least a weight or a volume.

-How exactly does apicbase.com calculate the weight of a recipe?
+How exactly does Apicbase calculate the weight of a recipe?

 - For ingredients already expressed in mass (g, kg, ...): In this case, the software converts the mass to grams (g).